Mont-Cenis

 Mountain biking, gravel, hiking and marmot walks

 The Mont Cenis plateau is also a superb area for many sports and activities.
 Cycling enthusiasts can enjoy the ascent of the pass from Val Cenis-Lanslebourg (and the bravest can descend to Susa in Italy and then climb the steep slopes on the Italian side).
 The plateau is also ideal for mountain biking and gravelling, with its former military trails.
-There's also a "discovery" circuit around the lake, which you can try out on an electrically-assisted mountain bike, making it even easier to climb up from Val Cenis-Lanslebourg!
+There's also a "discovery" circuit around the lake, which you can try out with an electrically-assisted mountain bike, making it even easier to climb up from Val Cenis-Lanslebourg!

 Aquatic activities